aosabook/500lines/objmodel/chapter.md

 code defining and using a few classes, making use of increasingly advanced features of the Python object model.
 The second half of each test is the corresponding test using the object model we will implement in this chapter, instead of normal Python classes.
+XXX in the final version these will maybe be typeset side by side.

 The mapping between using normal Python classes and using our object model will be done manually in the tests.
-E.g. instead of writing ``obj.attribute`` in Python, in the object model we would use the ``obj.read_attr("attribute")`` method of ``Base``.
+E.g. instead of writing ``obj.attribute`` in Python, in the object model we would use a method ``obj.read_attr("attribute")``.
 This mapping would in a real language implementation be done by the interpreter of the language, or a compiler.
 A further simplification in this chapter will be that we make no sharp distinction between the code that implements the object model and the code that is used to write the methods used